oxidecomputer/humility/README.md

 includes a task with the `AuxFlash` API, two slots of auxiliary flash will be programmed after the image is written.
 See RFD 311 for more information about auxiliary flash management.

-### `humility gdb`

-This command launches GDB and attaches to a running device.

-By default, the user must be running `openocd` or `pyocd` in a separate terminal.

-The `--run-openocd` option automatically launches `openocd` based on the `openocd.cfg` file included in the build archive.

-When using `pyocd`, it must be launched with the `--persist` option, because `humility gdb` connects to it multiple times (once to check the app id, then again to run the console).

 ### `humility gimlet`